What comes to mind when you think of Portugal?

 However, this comes with annual fees and special accounting requirements that could be costly for a small company.
 Instead, it would do best to register a simple company within the Chamber of Commerce.

-An accounting firm may encourage you to register with the Free Trade Zone and you will be paying a relatively high monthly retainer for their special accounting services without really needing it.
-It is wise to ask a lot of questions and analyse your options before you make such decisions.
+An accounting firm may encourage you to register with the Free Trade Zone, and you will be paying a relatively high monthly retainer for their special accounting services without really needing it.
+It is wise to ask a lot of questions and analyze your options before you make such decisions.

 Living in Madeira – summary

-Madeira, voted the third best island in Europe, offers expats an excellent opportunity to live the life most people dream of.
+Madeira is often voted one of the best islands in Europe and offers expats an excellent opportunity to live the life most people dream of.

-Life amongst nature, surrounded by the ocean, escaping the bustle and expenses of major cities Madeira is perfect for retirees, families and digital nomads alike.
+Life amongst nature, surrounded by the ocean, and escaping the bustle and expenses of major cities, Madeira is perfect for retirees, families, and digital nomads alike.

 A home for the relaxed and thrill-seekers, Madeira will only enhance your quality of life for the better.
 So if you’re planning a move and considering Portugal, you really can’t go wrong with the beautiful island of Madeira.